 - Insured up to $250,000: Like bank savings accounts, the FDIC and the NCUA insure CD accounts up to $250,000 per issuer.
 That means you can own CDs issued by several different banks and hold them in several different accounts and they'll still be covered.

-- Higher interest rates: Compared to bank savings accounts, CDs could potentially pay slightly higher interest rates.
-CD rates are generally between 0.06%-0.56%, on average, according to the FDIC.
-The higher rates—up to 2.00% APY—are usually the compensation for agreeing to leave more of your money in the CD until the maturity date, which could be from three months to 10 years.
+- Higher interest rates: Compared to bank savings accounts, there's a chance that CDs could pay slightly higher interest rates.
+CD rates are often between 0.06%-0.56%, on average, according to the FDIC.
+The higher rates—up to 2.00% APY—are usually the compensation for leaving more of your money in the CD until the maturity date.
+This could be from three months to 10 years.

-- Variety of terms, including no-penalty CDs: When shopping for a CD, look at online banks and credit unions—they often have higher rates for CDs than brick-and-mortar institutions—and consider when you'll need access to that money to choose the right term length.
+- Variety of terms, including no-penalty CDs: When shopping for a CD, look at online banks and credit unions.
+They often have higher rates for CDs than physical institutions.
+Consider when you'll need access to that money to choose the right term length.
 If you think you may need to access cash tied up in a CD, there are ways to avoid paying CD penalties, such as opening a no-penalty CD.

 You can also split your money into several CDs with different maturity dates.
 This technique is called CD laddering and it allows you to stack CDs of different lengths of time so that when one matures, you still have money growing in another CD.